 Capacity is whether you can pay the loan back.
-Obviously, for lenders, capacity is critical.
-Even if your character is stellar and just about everyone thinks that you're a great person, if you can’t pay the loan back, it’s going to be a no-go.
+Obviously, for lenders, capacity can be critical.
+Even if your character is stellar and just about everyone thinks that you're a great person, if you can’t pay the loan back, it’s probably going to be a no-go.
 Here, the lender wants to know that you have the resources to pay the loan back.
-Lenders consider both your repayment history on other debt you’ve held as well as your financial metrics today, reflecting current debt, assets, and income.
+Lenders may consider both your repayment history on other debt you’ve held as well as your financial metrics today, reflecting current debt, assets, and income.

 Keep the 5Cs in mind as you navigate the credit application process and work toward presenting yourself in the best possible light:

 Character – Consider how you look on paper to a lender.
 What does your credit history look like?
 How does your work history appear?
 And then consider how you interact with the company evaluating you for a loan and represent yourself as an applicant, and what you would want the future course of your credit history to look like.

 Capacity – In order to show you have capacity, make room for new debt.
 One way you can do this is by paying down existing debt.
 You can also examine your personal cash flow so that you know how much of a loan payment you can take on, given your existing budget and resources.

 Capital – A higher contribution or an increase in income on your end may help convince lenders that you’re serious about your investment, and, likely, less of a default risk.

 Conditions – There’s little you can do to control macroeconomic factors such as unemployment and GDP growth, but you can try to apply for credit when the economy is at or near its strongest and lenders are close to peak confidence.

 Collateral – Be willing to work with the company evaluating you for a loan in identifying and offering assets as collateral for your loan, or shop for a lender that does not require collateral.
 Loans found on our Personify platform do not require collateral.